-Group
+Group)

 2021 RM'000 2020 RM'000

-Maturing within one year 252,744 2,652
+within one year 252,744 2,652

-One to three years - 250,000
+- 250,000

-Three to five years 265,000 265,000
+265,000 265,000

-More than five years 105,000 105,000
+105,000 105,000

 622,744 622,652

 The RMBS have the following features:

 - (a) The subsidiary, CMBS has an option to redeem the RMBS partially subject to the terms and conditions of each transaction. - (b) The RMBS's interest is payable quarterly in arrears. - (c) The RMBS are constituted by a Trust Deed made between CMBS and the Trustee, to act for the benefit of the RMBS holders. - (d) The RMBS constitute direct, unconditional, unsubordinated and secured obligations of CMBS and rank pari passu without discrimination, preference or priority among themselves, but are subject to payments preferred under law and the Issue Documents. - (e) The RMBS are issued on a limited recourse basis.
 Holders of the RMBS will be limited in their recourse to the underlying mortgage assets, the related collections and the proceeds from the enforcement of other securities related to the mortgage assets.